bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That's just not the way to go about it to this day.
 It needs to be efficient on resources.
 So for example, one of our large miners on OCEAN runs this with an Exahash-ish.
-Their server that they run this on has, you can't even tell Datum is running on it.
+Their server that they run this on has, you can't even tell DATUM is running on it.
 It's the Bitcoin node is the lift.
 The Bitcoin node is the heavy part of this whole process.
-The Datum gateway serving the miners is just efficient and great.
+The DATUM gateway serving the miners is just efficient and great.
-So the Datum Prime is the server side.
+So the DATUM Prime is the server side.
-It needs to serve the Datum gateways.
+It needs to serve the DATUM gateways.
-So now we have the people running their own mining pools with the Datum gateway.
+So now we have the people running their own mining pools with the DATUM gateway.
 So they're making their own blocks, making their own work, using their own templates.
 I'm glossing over a lot of stuff as far as that goes.
 How you make the templates is how your node makes the templates.